BetaGenomeNinja/solid-octo-robot/01_Process_RawReads/01_Process_RawReads_README.md

 This cmd will delete all of your jobs from the queue, when not if, you screw up...

-for loops = capture data in list $(cat,ls,awk,ect...) grep -v = do not print lines that match pattern.
+for loops = capture data in a list $(cat,ls,awk,ect...)
+Better examples and explainations are found searching bash for loops. grep -v = do not print lines that match pattern.
 I used (grep -v trim) becasue there were files I did not want, I filtered with grep. echo = print lines qsub -v = submit variable to qsub File= $i = ${File} in copy.sh